 Truffles are made by making a ganache (chocolate and cream filling) that thickens to the point that the ganache can be rolled it into a ball.
 The ganache ball is then dipped into a a chocolate exterior that is typically much thicker than the exterior of a bonbon.

 While bonbons are something that people typically make at home, there is no reason that you can’t learn how to make bonbons at home!

 Before proceeding, also make sure that you have a bonbon mold.
 Most of us don’t have one of these just sitting around.
 Luckily, they aren’t too pricey.

-First, you’ll want to temper some chocolate, like we talked about above.
 The higher quality chocolate you use, the better your bonbons will taste.
+This same high quality chocolate rule applies to pretty much all of my chocolate recipes.
 Temper more chocolate than you will actually need.
 You can always cool any chocolate that you don’t end up using and use it for another project.
 Clemence suggests using 500 grams of chocolate for 24 bonbons.

 Clemence tempers her chocolate on a marble slab.
 If you are trained in this method, by all means do it that way; otherwise, it will be easier to use my microwave method.